ni/arbitrary-session-management/README.md

 ### Implement gRPC Client-Side

 The gRPC client is responsible for interacting with the gRPC server to manage and use session-based resources.
-This section explains how to create client to initialize, use, and close a session-managed resource (example, custom instrument for device communication).
+This section explains how to create client to initialize, use, and close a session-managed resource (example, a log file).

 The client class:

 - Connects to the gRPC service using NI Discovery Service.
-- Initializes or attaches to a session-managed resource (example, a custom instrument for device communication).
+- Initializes or attaches to a session-managed resource (example, a file).
-- Implement methods to expose the required RPC methods (gRPC server exposed functions - in this example, read and write register data)
+- Implement methods to expose the required RPC methods (gRPC server exposed functions - in this example, log_data)
 - Closes the session when appropriate, based on the initialization behavior.

 #### Reference